keboola/connection-docs/components/extractors/database/postgresql/index.md

       the table owner to add tables to a publication.
 - **Publication Name**: The name of the publication to be used by the connector.
 The publication name is generated based on the configuration ID and, optionally, the branch ID.
-- **Replica identity override values**: This option will overwrite the existing value in database.
-List of regular expressions that match fully-qualified tables and replica identity value to be used in the table.
+- **Replica identity override values**: This option overwrites the existing value in the database.
+A list of regular expressions matches fully qualified tables and replica identity values to be used in the table.
-  - If you wish to keep previous values on `DELETED` records, the replica identity must be set to `FULL`, otherwise all values except primary key will be empty on deleted records.
+  - If you wish to keep previous values on `DELETED` records, the replica identity must be set to `FULL`; otherwise, all values except the primary key will be empty on deleted records.
   - Leave empty to keep the database default.
-  - For more information, see the [Replica identity](#replica-identity) section.
+  - For more information, see the [Replica Identity](#replica-identity) section.

 ### Destination